 \subsection{Normal Mode Decomposition on the Lattice}

 As explained in section \ref{sec:intro}, the complexity is divergent and has to be regularized.
-This was done in \cite{QFT1,TFD} by placing the theory on the spatial periodic lattice.
-Hence, we will start by briefly reviewing how to place the free complex scalar on the spatial periodic lattice.
-The resulting theory will be a sum of Harmonic oscillators for the different momentum modes.
+This was done in \cite{QFT1,TFD} by placing the theory on a spatial periodic lattice.
+Hence, we will start by briefly reviewing how to place the free complex scalar on such a lattice.
+The resulting theory will be a sum of harmonic oscillators for the different momentum modes.

 We will use a periodic lattice of size $L$ in each space direction with $N^{d-1}$ sites and lattice spacing $\delta=L/N$.
-For convenience we assume that $N$ is odd.
+For convenience, we assume that $N$ is odd.
 The different sites will be labelled by indices

 The discretized versions of eqs.~\eqref{eq:green} and \eqref{eq:maize} take the form

 where we have defined